-Message Description • freq is the computed error in the intrinsic frequency of the local clock (also known as "drift") (in parts per million). • poll is the minimum interval (in seconds) between transmitted messages (that is, messages sent between NTP peers, as in a client to a server). • error is the measure of network jitter (that is, latencies in computer hardware and software).
-No clock adjustments will be made, DTSS is active Indicates that the DTSS time service is running on the system.
+Message Description No clock adjustments will be made, DTSS is active Indicates that the DTSS time service is running on the system.
 The DTSS time service should be disabled if you would like NTP to set the system time.
-To disable the DTSS time service, follow these steps: Boot up normally, allowing DTSS to come up.
-Set the TDF using NET\$CONFIGURE OPTION 5 (set timezone).
+To disable the DTSS time service, follow these steps: 1.
+Boot up normally, allowing DTSS to come up.
+2. Set the TDF using NET\$CONFIGURE OPTION 5 (set timezone).
 3. Enter the NCL DISABLE DTSS command.
 4. Enter the NCL DELETE DTSS command.
-5. Put the following command in the SYLOGICALS.COM file: \$ DEFINE/SYSTEM NET\$DISABLE_DTSS 1 Alternatively, you can configure the NTP server not to make clock adjustments, as described in Section 13.4.3.
+5. Put the following command in the SYLOGICALS.COM file: \$ DEFINE/SYSTEM NET\$DISABLE_DTSS 1 Alternatively, you can configure the NTP server not to make clock adjustments, as described in Section 11.4.3.
 NTP dynamically detects whether the DTSS time service is enabled at any time and will log this message if appropriate.
 Clock adjustments will resume.
 DTSS no longer active Indicates that the DTSS time service has been disabled on the system.
 NTP will now handle clock adjustments.
 NTP dynamically detects whether the DTSS time service is enabled at any time and will log this message if appropriate.

-13.6.1.
+11.6.1.
 Sample NTP Log Files